 This is especially true if you’re trying to get in touch with someone you don’t know or you’ve never contacted before.
 Primary examples of this include:

 What’s more, by taking this extra step and getting directly to the source, you show real initiative and will distinguish yourself from the candidates applying for that same job or requesting that same link.

-Now, when I say "personal" email address, I'm not talking about a Gmail, Hotmail or AOL account exclusively.
-I'm also referring to their personal company email address, Web hosting domain email, blogger mail account, or any Web property email address I can find.
-Because of the depth and breadth and ubiquity of content sources on the Web, you can find contact information for pretty much anyone who has an email address, even if they don't actively promote in their website.
+Now, when I say “personal” email address, I’m not talking about a Gmail, Hotmail or AOL account exclusively.
+I’m also referring to their personal company email address, Web hosting domain email, blogger mail account, or any Web property email address I can find.
+Because of the depth and breadth and ubiquity of content sources on the Web, you can find contact information for pretty much anyone who has an email address, even if they don’t actively promote it on their website.
 All you have to do is search and keep refining your searches until you strike pay dirt.

 You can start your sleuthing by running a generic search query for someone’s name.
 But understand that this approach probably won’t get you very far, unless the person you’re seeking has a unique name, like say Jets WR Jerricho Cotchery.
 However, if that person’s name is at all common, you’ll need to add some distinguishing modifiers.
 Think of it as engaging in the long tail of name searching.

 Some initial modifiers you should incorporate to narrow and refine your search are:

 2) Name Queries with Personal Modifiers